XXX Logo alt text XXX Logo alt text

 Invest for Jobs: the Special Initiative "Decent Work for a Just Transition"

-Under the Invest for Jobs brand, the German Federal Ministry for Economic Cooperation and Development (BMZ) has therefore put together a package of measures to support German, European and African companies engaging in Africa.
+Under the Invest for Jobs brand, the German Federal Ministry for Economic Cooperation and Development (BMZ) has put together a package of measures to support German, European and African companies engaging in Africa.
 The Special Initiative "Decent Work for a Just Transition" – the official title – offers comprehensive advice, contacts and financial support through its implementing organisations to overcome investment barriers.
-The Special Initiative’s development objective is to team up with companies to create up to 100,000 jobs and 30,000 apprenticeships and to improve working conditions in its partner countries.
+The development objective is to work together with companies to create up to 100,000 good jobs and to improve working conditions and social protection in its eight African partner countries: Côte d’Ivoire, Egypt, Ethiopia, Ghana, Morocco, Rwanda, Senegal and Tunisia.
+The Special Initiative is making a targeted contribution to shaping the socio-ecological transformation of the private sector in line with a just transition, and to creating more and better jobs for women.

 • Potential obstacles to investment are identified together with the companies and investors and viable solutions are developed.
 These solutions can be for the product quality of the local supplier industry, for the targeted education and training of labour and skilled workers and for a better local infrastructure.